Manny Misery? How To Help Children Cope With Their Favorite Athlete Being Traded

 BALTIMORE (WJZ) — Being traded in professional sports is often explained as simply “part of the business,” but it’s not that easy for children who idolize their local superstars to understand.

-In Baltimore, Manny Machado is, of course, beloved by the Orioles faithful, but his youngest fans who regularly wear his jersey or cover their rooms with his posters and other memorabilia may face an emotional tidal wave should the O’s deal him to another team.
+In Baltimore, Manny Machado is, of course, beloved by the Orioles faithful, but his youngest fans who regularly wear his jersey or cover their rooms with his posters and other memorabilia may face an emotional tidal wave now that he’s been traded to the Los Angeles Dodgers.

 While some parents have posted videos online of their children breaking down when learning their favorite player has been traded, experts say it’s important for moms and dads to also help their children cope with their emotions.
-Nicole Glick, a Baltimore-based psychologist, offered WJZ.com some helpful tips for parents to use if the news hits that Machado, or any other pro sports players they idolize, has been traded.
+Nicole Glick, a Baltimore-based psychologist, offered WJZ.com some helpful tips for parents to use for breaking the news about Machado, or any other pro sports players they idolize, to their kids.
 Below is our Q&A with Glick:

 WJZ: We often see viral videos of children breaking down in tears after their parents inform them their favorite athlete has been traded to another team.
 What’s the best way to break the news to a young child that their idol is no longer part of their favorite team?